mikaeilorfanian/dj_j_p/django-async-job-pipelines/README.md

 ## Testing Utils
 ### Timeout
-`timeout` is an arguemnt you can pass to the job runner when your test to include invoking the jobs runner.
+`timeout` is an arguemnt you can pass to the job runner when your tests require the invocation of the job runner.
 The job runner checks if roughly `timeout` seconds have passed since the start of command invocation.
-It won't exit early if there are any tasks in progress.
-It doesn't calcel pending tasks.
+It won't exit if there are any tasks in progress.

 ### Number of Jobs to Run
 For testing purposes you can also invoke the job runner like so: